DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/android.md

 ### Identifying User

 To identify a different user, or the same user passed into the initialize method with more attributes, build a DVCUser object and pass it into `identifyUser`:

+Note: If you do not have a user ID, you can use any string at all.

 #### *Kotlin example:*